 Sarah Squiers joined the Board of Regents in October 2020.
 She is Senior Vice President of Business Development for Univision Communications Inc., the leading Hispanic media company in the U.S.

 Tim Suther (’82) – Chicago, IL

-Tim Suther is JP Morgan Chase’s Managing Director.
-He joined JP Morgan Chase in 2013 after an eight-year career at Acxiom, where he was responsible for the company’s global marketing, strategy and business development activities.
+Tim Suther is Senior Vice President at Change Healthcare.
+Previously, he served JP Morgan Chase and an eight-year career at Acxiom, where he was responsible for the company’s global marketing, strategy and business development activities.
 Previously, he led the company’s worldwide digital, agency and multichannel marketing services business.
-He has more than 30 years of experience at the intersection of data, marketing and technology.
+He has more than 35 years of experience at the intersection of data, marketing and technology.